tkiyohar/CSE15L-Lab-Report-1/index.md

 ![Image](Assests/pict_1.png)

-— *Pro tip*: If you selected “Darcula” as your preferred color scheme, you might be a vampire.
+— *Pro tip*: If you selected “Darcula” as your preferred color scheme, you might be a vampire 🧛.
 <br/>
 <br/>